emerconn/emerconn.github.io/_posts/2022-12-4-terraform-create-manage-routeros-network-infrastructure.markdown

 categories: mikrotik routeros terraform
 ---

-This post covers how to create & manage networking infrastructure in RouterOS using Terraform.
+This post covers how to create & manage networking infrastructure in RouterOS using IaaS with Terraform.

 P.S.
 Welcome to my first blog post -- feedback is appreciated!